geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 So let's start it.

 ##### **Sieds Lykles** [[00:00:23](https://www.youtube.com/watch?v=gmY_RjZsYys&t=23)]
-A little sqtt stuff in this.
+A little SQTT stuff in this.

 ##### **Chenyu** [[00:00:31](https://www.youtube.com/watch?v=gmY_RjZsYys&t=31)]
-I merged the sqtt table in this.
+I merged the SQTT table in this.

 ##### **Chenyu** [[00:00:35](https://www.youtube.com/watch?v=gmY_RjZsYys&t=35)]
-So right now if you run with viz equals one, you can actually see the sqtt stuff.
+So right now if you run with viz equals one, you can actually see the SQTT stuff.

 ##### **Chenyu** [[00:00:42](https://www.youtube.com/watch?v=gmY_RjZsYys&t=42)]
 I'll post a picture of it on the channel.